Carlosrincong/GCP-Cloud-Engineer/CE/README.md

 Managing patches effectively is a great way to keep your infrastructure up-to-date and reduce the risk of security vulnerabilities
 If you building and redundancy for availability, remember to allocate excess capacity to meet performance requirements.
 I recommend that you first configure the instance through the Google Cloud console and then ask Compute Engine for the equivalent REST request or command line
+I recommend a high-memory virtual machine if you need to take advantage of RAM Disk, along with a persistent disk to back up the RAM disk data.

 # VPC (Virtual Private CLoud Network)
 Each Google Cloud project has a default network to get you started.